code4it-dev/c4it-hugo/content/article/2025/118-structured-log-application-insights/index.md

 ---
-title: "How to log on Azure Application Insights using ASP.NET Core"
+title: "How to log on Azure Application Insights using ILogger in ASP.NET Core"
 date: 2025-02-04T14:46:17+01:00
-url: /blog/post-slug
+url: /blog/azure-application-insights-ilogger-aspnetcore
 draft: true
 categories:
  - Blog